 - The ability to file with U.S. Customs to prevent mock goods from coming into the country

 Before tackling the issue of protecting a trademark, it's important to separate trademark from trade name.
 Although used interchangeably under false pretenses, a trade name is simply a business name.
 A trademark goes beyond that to identify a particular company's brand name.
 However, a company such as McDonald's is both a trade name and a trademark.

 Because a trademark offers infringement protection, it's important to have a mark that's easily identified.
-Not only does it define your business, it also provides long-term value and builds brand recognizance.
+Not only does it define your business, but it also provides long-term value and builds brand recognizance.
 The more specific and iconic your trademark, the better it is.
-Not only is a vague name or logo a poor marketing tool, but it may not be eligible to trademark.
+Not only is a vague name or logo a poor marketing tool, but it may not be eligible for a trademark.